 Text: J. Preece, Y. Rogers, & H. Sharp.
-Interaction Design: Beyond Human-Computer Interaction (3rd edition.).
+Interaction Design: Beyond Human-Computer Interaction (3rd edition).
 Wiley & Sons, 2011.

-Prerequisites: IT 108 and IT/STAT 250
+Prerequisites: IT 108 (or IT 206) and IT/STAT 250

 This course will cover the principles of human-computer interaction: including information processing design, cognitive models, ergonomics, and design metaphors.
-Students will learn to evaluate interface design in terms of effectiveness, efficiency, and cost.
-At the end of the course, students will understand the basic concepts and principles of human-computer interaction, be able to recognize good and bad interaction designs, and be able to evaluate interactive products.
-(Students who receive credit for SYST 470 may not receive credit for this course.)
+Students will learn to evaluate interface design in terms of usability (effectiveness, efficiency, and satisfaction).
+At the end of the course, students will understand the basic concepts and principles of human-computer interaction, be able to recognize good and bad interaction designs, and be able to perform a high-level evaluation of interactive products.
+(Systems engineering majors cannot take this course for credit toward their major.
+They need to take SYST 470.)